An Overview of Indirect Costs at Cal Poly

 - For all government-funded projects (federal, state, and local), federal flow-through, and subcontracts from prime contractors with federal funding, as well as contracts with private, for-profit entities;

-- 8% of Total Direct Costs (TDC) for student-centered projects, defined as projects that are primarily for student work (for example, a senior project or Master's thesis) and in which financial support goes primarily to students, while faculty who supervise the projects contribute their time or receive minimal compensation.
+- 8% of Total Direct Costs (TDC) for student-centered projects, defined as projects that are primarily for student work (for example, a senior project or Master's thesis) and in which financial support goes primarily to students, while faculty who supervise the projects contribute their time and receive no compensation.